cbowdon/CfgMgmt/README.md

 Usage at this stage is manually copying/linking to the appropriate files.
 Putting together a helper CLI app is on my todo-list.

 Currently included setups:
+* vagrant:
-* vagrant: Ubuntu 12.04 on VirtualBox set up for TypeScript development in Vim
+  + Ubuntu 14.04 on VirtualBox set up for TypeScript development with Vim
+  + Ubuntu 14.04 on VirtualBox set up for TypeScript development with Spacemacs
+  + Ubuntu 14.04 on VirtualBox set up for F# development with Spacemacs

 ## TODO
 A helper CLI program would be nice, something like: